-Employees who have served a seven-day duty period as the "primary contact employee" relative to the City's Voluntary and Mandatory After Hours and Weekend Callback Program shall receive a three-hundred-dollar (\$300) stipend and employees who have served as the "secondary contact employee" in the voluntary program shall receive a two hundred and twenty-five dollar (\$225) stipend.
-The After Hours and Weekend Callback Policy (revised 1/1/2012) has been agreed to adopted by reference and will be incorporated as a policy attached to the City of San Marcos Rules and Regulations (revised 7/14/2015).
+Employees who have served a seven-day duty period as the "primary contact employee" relative to the City's Voluntary and Mandatory After Hours and Weekend Callback Program shall receive a three hundred dollars (\$300) stipend.
+Employees who have served as the "secondary contact employee" in the voluntary program shall receive a two hundred and twenty-five dollar (\$225) stipend.
 After Hours and Weekend Callback Pay stipends will be paid at a daily rate for the seven-day duty period.